Ryan David Jahn

-Ryan David Jahn (born 1979) is an American novelist and screenwriter.
+Ryan David Jahn is an American novelist and screenwriter.
+He has written mostly crime fiction, his novels including Acts of Violence (2009), Low Life (2010), and The Dispatcher (2011).
+The Dispatcher was adapted for television as Last Seen (2026).

-Biography
+Early life and education

-Born in Arizona, Jahn spent much of his youth moving between his father's apartment in Austin, Texas, and his mother's various rentals in and around Los Angeles, California.
+Born in Arizona, Ryan David Jahn spent much of his youth moving between his father's apartment in Austin, Texas, and his mother's various rentals in and around Los Angeles, California.
 At one point, while living near Los Angeles, he was one of six people sharing a one-bedroom apartment, and has said it was to avoid these cramped living quarters that he spent much of his time in public libraries.

 He finished high school at sixteen, and, after dropping out of college, joined the army, an experience he has described as "ludicrous".
-He now lives in Louisville, Kentucky, with his wife, Jessica, and two daughters, Francine and Matilda.